 One charge dropped, another one added in Kirksville arson case

+A Kirksville arson suspect is now facing a more serious charge.
 On Friday, an Adair County grand jury indicted 37-year-old Brandon True, of Kirksville, on a charge of first-degree arson.

 He had originally been charged with second-degree arson.
 That charge was dropped.

 The arson charge stems from an April 24 fire at a duplex on East Hickory Street.
 In Missouri, first-degree arson applies when a fire is intentionally set with a person in close proximity.
 There was a woman living in the front unit of the duplex when the back unit was torched.
 Judge Russell Steele set True's bond at $50,000 cash only.
 After setting the bond, Steele recused himself from the case.
 Next up, the Missouri Supreme Court will be asked to assign a new judge.
 The first task for the new judge will be ruling on a defense motion requesting a bond reduction.Previous story....Kirksville man charged in arson case, Corvette crash